 I was recently contacted by a solicitor who wanted some advice about a motor mechanic client.
-His clients’ workshop had suffered a devastating fire which had spread from an adjoining workshop.
+His clients’ workshop had suffered a devastating fire that had spread from an adjoining workshop.
 A joiner in the same development had been burning waste wood.

 For some reason, this fire was left unattended and a much larger fire took hold.
 Sadly, it destroyed everything, including several vehicles belonging to various customers.